 From the course, you will have gained a depth of knowledge of systems theory, cybernetics, constructivism, and social constructionism.
 You will have an understanding of the main therapeutic models in the systemic field (Structural, Milan, Solution Focused, Narrative, Collaborative Dialogic) and the skills associated with them.
-You will have acquired a wide range of approaches to draw upon and will work with client preferences and strengths.
-You should be able to work with families, individuals and groups of people who hold different perspectives and may be drawn to different actions.
+You will have acquired a wide range of approaches to draw upon and will work with client preferences and strengths, and be able to work with families, individuals and groups of people who hold different perspectives and may be drawn to different actions.
 The course will enable you to develop the skills to work with more severe emotional/behavioural/situational presentations and with cases that contain multi agency complexity.

 Upon successfully completing the course, you will have an appreciation of individual psychological development and family life cycle and the way in which these stages impact upon and are influenced by significant others.
 People and their difficulties will be understood in the context of interpersonal relationships and wider institutional and cultural discourses.
 You will have developed a working knowledge of other psychological and psychotherapeutic theories (psychodynamic, attachment, cognitive behavioural) such that they may be related to systemic work or posed as an alternative.